bcrist/footlang/doc/src/comments.md

 * Lexing cannot be done correctly starting from any arbitrary line, and in most cases the editor will have to scan from the beginning of the file instead of the first visible line.
 For very large files, this may slow down some editors.
 * When using an editor without syntax highlighting, the programmer has to do a lot of work to know for sure whether what they're seeing has been commented out or not.

-Therefore, Verdi chooses the simplest option of using only line comments.
+Therefore, Foot chooses the simplest option of using only line comments.